 Know what to do in the event of an accident!

-Get the names, phone numbers and addresses of those involved in the accident, along with insurance information and vehicle identification numbers (VIN).
+- Get the facts Get the names, phone numbers, and addresses of those involved in the accident, along with insurance information and vehicle identification numbers (VIN).
 Also try to get a description of the vehicle, its license plate number and contact info for passengers and witnesses.